CityOfNewYork/nyco-patterns/src/utilities/track/track-view.md

-p Screen views can also be tracked for single page applications.
+Screen views can also be tracked for single page applications.
 The third data parameter will only be used for Webtrends.

 p
   div class='code-block'